FJNel/book-project/api/api-docs.md

 **Access:** Public (Rate Limited) (CAPTCHA Protected) (Email Verification Required) **Description:** Registers a new user in the database.

-### Rate Limiting:
+### Rate Limiting

 To ensure that this endpoint is not abused, it is rate-limited.
 **Limit:** Maximum of 5 requests per IP address every 10 minutes.

-### CAPTCHA Protection:
+### CAPTCHA Protection

 To prevent automated registrations, this endpoint is protected by CAPTCHA.
 Users must complete a CAPTCHA challenge to successfully register.
 The `captchaToken` as provided by the client must be included in the request body.

-### Email Verification:
+### Email Verification

 After successful registration, a verification email is sent to the provided email address.
 The user must verify their email before they can log in.
 If a registration is attempted with an email that already exists but is not yet verified, the API will (re)send a verification email (reusing an active token if still valid, otherwise creating a new one) and return a success message instead of creating a duplicate account.

-### Required Parameters (JSON Body):
+### Required Parameters (JSON Body)

 | Parameter | Type | Required | Description and Details | Default |
 |-----------|------|----------|-------------------------|---------|